-Join Renata Phillippi for an in-depth discussion in this video Using the exercise files, part of UX Design Tools: Sketch.
+Join Renata Phillippi for an in-depth discussion in this video Using the exercise files, part of Sketch for UX Design.

 - [Instructor] The exercise files for this course are available to all members, and include what you need to get through this course.
 When you extract the files, you can go ahead and place that on your Desktop as I have.
 Most of the chapters in this course are available to you right here.
 You'll also see that there is a start and a finish file.
 These files illustrate the beginning, where we start in the chapter, and the finalized product you should have by the end.
 If you don't have access to the exercise files, well that's okay.
 You can still follow along by watching how I use the files.